hyosung11/Launch-School/Courses/journal.md

 12:52 Back from dentist visit with Dr. Do and my mouth is numb.
 I am feeling strange.
 All is well though.
 Do a little more studying before I go and play ping pong with Louis.

 13:19 Time to play ping pong.
 As expected, I didn't get much studying done yet today.
 I still need to make an Anki card for `Refactoring Vehicles`.

+## 20220319 토요일

+10:48 Tired after playing soccer this morning.
+I had trouble falling asleep last night everyone was awake at one point or another during the night.
+Got into a scuffle with Omar because he thought I fouled him when I crossed the ball that led to a goal.
+We worked it out in the end.

+10:49 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS120 - Object Oriented JavaScript > Easy > 5.
+Animals
+   * [x] 3.
+JS120 - Object Oriented JavaScript > Easy > 6.
+Refactoring the Vehicles
+   * [x] 4.
+Anki Cards Review
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 27: The Business of Software ~~   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~

+2. What will you do today?
+   * [ ] 1.
+JS120 - Object Oriented JavaScript > Easy > 7.
+What Will This Do?
+   * [ ] 2.
+JS120 - Object Oriented JavaScript > Easy > 8.
+Shouter
+   * [ ] 3.
+Anki Cards Review
+   * [ ] 4.
+Read *The Coding Career Handbook*, Chapter 28: The Business of Software
+   * [ ] 5.
+Coding Career Handbook Meetup
+   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I feel tired and low energy at the moment.
+I am not reffing even though I thought I would today.